 Be sure to check the stream conditions before heading out to fish Caldwell Creek.
 The USGS stream gauge near Grand Valley, PA provides a good indication of current conditions.The graph below shows the stream flow (discharge) for the past 7-days.
 If flows are considerably above or below historical norms (yellow triangles on the chart) then fishing conditions may not be ideal.

 The season for Caldwell Creek is the standard Pennsylvania trout season.
 However, the catch and release section is open all year.

-Spring is the best time to visit the stream, due to the insect activity.
+Spring is the best time to visit the stream, due to the insect hatch.
 At Caldwell Creek, you’ll find Mayflies, Caddisflies, and Stoneflies.
 Additionally, terrestrials are common in the summer.

-Here is list of general fly pattern recommendations for Caldwell Creek:
+Here is a list of generally recommended fly patterns for Caldwell Creek.

 Pennsylvania requires all anglers 16 and older to have a standard fishing license, and a special permit for trout fishing, which can be obtained online or in most sporting goods stores in the state.